Connie Langellier, Psy.D.

 - Licensed Psychologist, Texas State Board of Examiners of Psychologists, No. 37495

 Approach to Therapy and Professional Interests

 I am truly honored to be a part of the staff here at A&M Counseling and Psychological Services.
-I have work within university systems for most of my professional career and love being able to come alone side of our students as they move into life here at TAMU.
+I have worked within university systems for most of my professional career and love being able to come along side of our students as they move into life here at TAMU.
 Life here at A&M can be exciting, growth producing and at times challenging.
-My hope is that when those challenges and struggles begin to negatively impact our student’s journey that they will chose to seek us out.
+My hope is that when those challenges and struggles begin to negatively impact our student’s journey that they will choose to seek us out.
 I believe making the wise choice to lean into these struggles can take courage and that seeking our services is a reflection of internal strength and not weakness.
 My goal is to co-create a safe space where our students feel empowered to show up with all of their intersecting identities and find the courage to move into their lives in new and exciting ways.
 As a therapist I integrate psychodynamic and relational theories with cognitive behavioral interventions, within a feminist multicultural framework.
-My professional interest include: family of origin and interpersonal relationship dynamics, identity development, issues impacting our marginalized communities, intersectionality of identities, social justice and diversity issues, outreach and consultation, training and supervision.
+My professional interests include: family of origin and interpersonal relationship dynamics, identity development, issues impacting our marginalized communities, intersectionality of identities, social justice and diversity issues, outreach and consultation, training and supervision.

 Personal Statement on Diversity and Social Justice